asimeet/ecom-fe/README.md

 ## Usage

 ### Development Environment
-1. On the ecom-fe folder level use following to start frontend
+1. On the ecom-fe folder level use the following command to start frontend
    ```sh
    npm start
    ```
-2. On the ecom-be folder level use following to start backend
+2. On the ecom-be folder level use the following command to start backend
    ```sh
    npm run start-all-dev
    ```